actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/02 Time Service Interface.md

 ## Prerequisites

 This quickstart tutorial assumes that you are familiar with Java and your favourite IDE.
 Therefore, you should know how to set up a project to start developing Java applications, which use Jadex.
-If you need additional guidance for this, please have a look at the [tutorial](../AC Tutorial/02 Installation).
+If you need additional guidance for this, please have a look at the [getting started guide](../../getting-started/getting-started/#ide-setup).

 For your Java project please make sure **not** to include the jadex-application-xyz jars as they already contain the quickstart tutorial classes.
 If you include these, Java might ignore your own classes and only use the ones from the jar.
 If you set up your project using the maven-based Jadex example project, the appropriate jars will be automatically included and excluded as needed.